firefly-iii/docs/docs/docs/how-to/firefly-iii/advanced/notifications.md

 !!! info
     If you are the only user of your Firefly III instance, you must set (the same) Webhook URL in both locations (administration AND preferences).

+## Webhooks and ... webhooks?

+Firefly III also supports [webhooks](../features/webhooks.md) which will make Firefly III send out transaction events to the outside world.
+This is not the same as the Discord/Slack URL you've seen previously that also mention "hooks" and "webhooks".
+It's all called webhooks.

+To make it a little easier to understand, here are some pointers:

+- When you are on the `/preferences`- or `/admin`-page you must use the Discord or Slack URL
+- When you are any `/webhooks/*`-page, DO NOT use the Discord or Slack URL